Skip navigation

 The Uruguayan Federation of Mutual Aid Cooperatives (FUCVAM) is a trade organization established in 1970.
 Its mission is to strengthen the right to housing by uniting cooperatives under the principles of mutual aid and collective property.
 The founders and workers of FUCVAM recognized the cooperative model as a solution to housing challenges in lower-income sectors.

-Since the early 2000s, the Uruguayan Federation of Mutual Aid Housing Cooperatives (FUCVAM) has been collaborating with international partners and other organizations to adapt its housing cooperative model for Central American countries such as Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
+Beginning in the early 2000s, the Uruguayan Federation of Mutual Aid Housing Cooperatives (FUCVAM) expanded its reach through partnerships with international allies.
+It began working to adapt and transfer its proven cooperative housing model to Central American countries, including Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.

 Members of Castalia Housing Cooperative in Montevideo, Uruguay

-The first housing cooperatives in Uruguay were established in 1966, based on three initiatives promoted by the Uruguayan Cooperative Centre (CCU) in towns across the country.
-In 1968, the Uruguayan Parliament passed the National Housing Law, which provided a legal framework for the promotion of social housing programs, institutionalizing the housing cooperative system through two management modalities (mutual aid and prior savings) and two forms of ownership (user cooperatives and owner cooperatives).
+The origins of Uruguay’s housing cooperative movement date back to 1966, with the founding of the first cooperatives based on three pilot initiatives launched by the Uruguayan Cooperative Centre (CCU) in various towns.
+In 1968, Uruguay’s Parliament enacted the National Housing Law, which laid the legal foundation for the country’s social housing programs.
+This law institutionalized the cooperative housing system, recognizing two management modalities—mutual aid and prior savings—and two forms of ownership: user cooperatives and owner cooperatives.

 Watch the video below about Castalia Housing Cooperative in Montevideo.